-Thousands of members of the United States Military have been diagnosed with mesothelioma after being exposed to asbestos during service.
-Because mesothelioma symptoms typically don’t occur until 20-50 years following exposure, veterans who served up until the 1980s may still be at risk today.
+Thousands of United States Military members have been diagnosed with mesothelioma after exposure to asbestos during service.
+Because mesothelioma symptoms typically don’t occur until 20-50 years following exposure, veterans who served until the 1980s may still be at risk today.
 U.S. Veterans with mesothelioma may be eligible for additional VA benefits, including VA healthcare and VA disability.

 Because of the military’s widespread use of asbestos between 1930 and 1980, U.S. Veterans currently account for one out of every three new mesothelioma cases.
 Asbestos used to be highly regarded for its fireproofing and insulating capabilities, but experts now know of its harmful cancer-causing properties.
 Manufacturers knew of these dangers decades before the military and the general public, which is why, if you’re a Veteran diagnosed with mesothelioma, you may be entitled to compensation.